Reforming local extrabudgetary funds in Egypt: lessons from China

 Not necessary for this item

 Preysing-Lichtenegg, Domenica.
-Reform local extrabudgetary funds in Egypt: lessons from China.
+Reforming local extrabudgetary funds in Egypt: lessons from China.
 2010.
 American University in Cairo, Thesis.
 AUC Knowledge Fountain.